Pirates vs. Blue Jays Player Props Betting Odds

 Reynolds Stats

-- Reynolds hopes to build on a nine-game hitting streak in this matchup.
-In his last 10 outings he is hitting .400 with eight doubles, five walks and six RBI.
+- Reynolds has recorded a base hit in 10 games in a row.
+During his last 10 outings he is batting .417 with nine doubles, four walks and six RBI.

 Reynolds Recent Games